 What Is Cardiac Asthma?

-Cardiac asthma is not the same as bronchial asthma, although it causes similar symptoms.
+Cardiac asthma is not the same as bronchial asthma, but it causes similar symptoms.

 Bronchial asthma is triggered by allergies, pollutants, exercise, stress, or lung